How These Women Leaders Of TCS Rose To The Top

 While it has become easier for women to enter the workforce, remaining there is still a challenge.
 The biological clock is often in conflict with the career clock, making it hard for many women to continue working their way to the middle and top management.
 But these four leaders of TCS, India's largest software exporter and one of the world's most valuable IT companies, have beaten the odds.

-- Shilpa Rao, Head--Optumera & Strategic Growth Initiatives
+Shilpa Rao, Head - Optumera & Strategic Growth Initiatives

 Moneycontrol